kotarou3/COMP2121-Labs/project/design-manual.md

 Blue nodes are project code, while orange nodes are library code.<br />
 Blue edges are dependencies on project code, while black edges are dependencies on libraries.

-Each module description will be given in a C API-style description.
+Each module description will be given in a C API-style description.<br />
+Only the main functions in each module will be described.

 ### `lib/events`
 This module is the entry point of the program, as well as any interrupts.<br />